 Remember, doing self-care does not need to take a lot of time at one time.
 The truth is, the cumulative effect of doing several things spread throughout your day is truly what continues to keep your cup full.

-- It might be in the woods or on the beach or walk your dog around the neighborhood.
+- Take a walk in the woods, on the beach, or walk your dog around the neighborhood.

-- Be still for a while, perhaps quietly listening to a guided meditation.
+- Be still for a while, perhaps quietly listening to music or a guided meditation.

-- Buy flowers.
-Go buy yourself some flowers, arrange them and sit with a cup of tea to enjoy their fragrance.
+- Buy yourself flowers, arrange them, and sit with a cup of tea to enjoy their fragrance.

 - Be creative.
-Whatever that might mean for you, engage in an activity that you love doing so time seems to stand still and fly by all at the same time.
+Whatever that means for you, engage in an activity that you love, so time seems to stand still and fly by all at once.

-- Allow yourself the grace to take an hour, or an afternoon, and immerse yourself into something fun and mindless.
+- Allow yourself the grace to take an hour, or an afternoon, and immerse yourself in something fun.

-- Personal care.
-Get a new hairstyle.
+- Get a new hairstyle.
 Manicure.
 Pedicure.
 Massage.
 Facial.
 All-day spa-day.

 - Be grateful.
-Writing in a gratitude journal each day can do wonders to prepare you for an amazing day.
-Start with just three things a day and build from there.
+Set yourself up for an amazing day.
+Start with three things a day and build from there.
 What are the small things, often the ones you take for granted, and the big things in your life for which you are grateful?
-Start your day with these.
-End it by reading them again and watch your sleep improve.
-It did for me.
+Then, end your day by reading your gratitude list, and watch your sleep improve.